mentalsmash/yaml-serde/README.md

 yml(foo, to_file="foo.yml")
 ```

-If you prefer, you can also convert object to JSON using function `json()`:
+If you prefer, you can also convert objects to JSON using function `json()`:

 ```py
 from yaml_serde import yml